 Just ask Leila, whose work as a photographic and installation artist captures nature’s beauty and has deepened her understanding of the importance of interconnection and belonging for all living things.
 Add in Tim's decades of research and writing (including best-seller books Where Song Began, Feral Future and The New Nature), which has provided invaluable insights into the natural world and its relationship to us, and David’s practical approach to mindfulness, and this is sure to be a perspective-shifting event.
 Join for a reinvigorated discussion about the relationship between art, nature and purpose, and the deep-seeded importance of protecting and listening to nature.

 This is part of Vivid Ideas' Immersive Events series.
-Be transported somewhere new by the Powerhouse Late nights, an NFT party, mindfulness workshops and truly one-of-a-kind experiences.
+Be transported somewhere new by Up Late nights at Australian Museum and Powerhouse, an NFT party, mindfulness workshops and truly one-of-a-kind experiences.

 Image credit: 'Tani' Masked Owl no. 1, Leila Jeffreys / Olsen Gallery